epfl-lara/stainless/core/src/sphinx/intro.rst

 The Stainless verification framework aims to help developers build verified Scala software.
-It encourages using a small set of core Scala features, but provides unique automation functionality.
+It encourages using a small set of core Scala features, but provides unique verification functionality.
 In particular, Stainless can

 * verify statically that your program conforms to a given